Human mouth

 In human anatomy, the mouth is the first portion of the alimentary canal that receives food and produces saliva.
 The oral mucosa is the mucous membrane epithelium lining the inside of the mouth.

 In addition to its primary role as the beginning of the digestive system, the mouth also plays a significant role in communication.
 While primary aspects of the voice are produced in the throat, the tongue, lips, and jaw are also needed to produce the range of sounds included in speech.

 The mouth consists of two regions, the vestibule and the oral cavity proper.
 The mouth, normally moist, is lined with a mucous membrane, and contains the teeth.
 The lips mark the transition from mucous membrane to skin, which covers most of the body.

 Structure

 Oral cavity

 The mouth consists of two regions: the vestibule and the oral cavity proper.
 The vestibule is the area between the teeth, lips and cheeks.
 The oral cavity is bounded at the sides and in front by the alveolar process (containing the teeth) and at the back by the isthmus of the fauces.
-Its roof is formed by the hard palate at the front, and the soft palate at the back.
-The uvula projects downwards from the middle of the soft palate at its back.
-The floor is formed by the mylohyoid muscles and is occupied mainly by the tongue.
+Its roof is formed by the hard palate.
+The floor is formed by the mylohyoid muscles and is occupied mainly by the anterior two-thirds of the tongue.
 A mucous membrane – the oral mucosa, lines the sides and under surface of the tongue to the gums, and lines the inner aspect of the jaw (mandible).
 It receives secretions from the submandibular and sublingual salivary glands.
+The posterior border of the oral cavity (ie, junction between the oral cavity and the oropharynx) includes the junction of the hard palate and the soft palate superiorly, the circumvallate papillae of the tongue inferiorly, and the retromolar trigone.